Tennessee vs. Louisiana: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +2500

-- Sportsbooks rate Tennessee lower (11th-best in college basketball) than the computer rankings do (eighth-best).

-- In terms of winning the national championship, the Volunteers currently have the same odds, going from +2500 at the beginning of the season to +2500.
+- In terms of its odds to win the national championship (+2500), Tennessee is 11th-best in college basketball.
+It is three spots higher than that, eighth-best, according to computer rankings.

-- Tennessee has a 3.8% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Tennessee has a 3.8% chance of winning the national championship.

 Louisiana Futures Odds